FAQs

 • Before the intake, you will submit historical documents and answer questionnaires for review.
 The intake appointment (pre-evaluation) will take about an hour.
 After the intake, the full evaluation will be scheduled within 1-2 weeks and last about one hour to an hour and a half.
 The report will be generated within another 1-2 weeks.
 The optional review of the report can usually be scheduled within a month of the report completion.

-• NeuroThrive does not contract with any health insurance plan, but we may discuss obtaining pre-approval for an exception to your health insurance if, for example, you have out-of-network benefits (as part of a PPO or POS) and there is no qualified in-network provider able to provide a specialized autism evaluation in a timely manner.
+• NeuroThrive does not contract with any private health insurance plans, but we may discuss obtaining pre-approval for an exception to your health insurance if, for example, you have out-of-network benefits (as part of a PPO or POS) and there is no qualified in-network provider able to provide a specialized autism evaluation in a timely manner.
 The specific policies that allow exceptions will vary among insurance plans and networks, and it is up to you to complete all paperwork/process for such pre-approval with the exception of portions that may only be completed by us.

-• NeuroThrive not contract with Medicaid/MassHealth or any Medicaid product managers in Massachusetts including but not limited to WellSense Essential MCO (Managed Care Organization), Tufts Health Together, Fallon 365 Care, Berkshire Fallon Health Collaborative, Steward Health Choice ACO (Accountable Care Organization).
-If in the future we do contract with MassHealth, we will bill MassHealth for the covered medical services and separately bill an access fee directly to the patient.
+• Dr. Herman is included in the Medicaid/MassHealth as well as Medicare as a “billing provider.”
+If you have MassHealth or any of the Medicaid product managers in Massachusetts including but not limited to WellSense Essential MCO (Managed Care Organization), Tufts Health Together, Fallon 365 Care, Berkshire Fallon Health Collaborative, Steward Health Choice ACO (Accountable Care Organization), this would be included.
+We will bill MassHealth for the three visits included in the autism evaluation and also bill you a reduced access fee for the remainder of the fees associated with the evaluation.

 • As neurologists, we have a unique perspective in evaluating autism socially, educationally, and medically.
 We are therefore available to attend virtual meetings with your educational team, social care team, and/or medical team to discuss the recommendations as the result of the evaluation.
 There will be an additional fee associated with attendance of these meetings.